salmazz/simple-blog-vue-laravel/README.md

 This application can be used as **starter kit** if you want to get started building an single page application with **Laravel** and **VueJS**.
-This is a blog using feature like administration, creating and editing posts, commenting, searching posts and many other feature which can be found in most web applications.

 ## Technologies